What Is Opdivo?

 Opdivo is an immune checkpoint inhibitor that works with the T cells of your immune system to recognize and attack threats such as cancer cells.

-They do this by using the PD-1 pathway.
-Many cancer cells have high expressions of the PD-L1 protein, which can fool T cells into thinking the cancer cells are healthy cells, thus inhibiting the immune system response.
+Cancer cells can sometimes disguise themselves and hide from T cells, allowing tumors to grow faster and spread quicker, using the PD-1 pathway.
+Many cancer cells have high expressions of the PD-L1 protein.
+This protein can fool T cells into thinking the cancer cells are healthy cells, thus inhibiting the immune system response.

 PD-1 is a checkpoint protein found on T cells.
 It works as an off switch, keeping T cells from attacking other cells in the body.